 Riders/passengers shall wear goggles.
-The use of glasses, helmet visors and "roll offs" is also permitted.
-The use of "tear offs" is forbidden for environmental reasons.
+The use of glasses, helmet visors, "roll offs" and "tear offs" is also permitted.
 The material used for glasses, goggles and visors must be made of shatter-proof material.
 Helmet visors must not be an integral part of the helmet.